 Your nurse will help you care for your tubes and drains while you’re in the hospital.

 If you have a drainage tube in your abdomen, your healthcare team will keep track of how much fluid is draining from the tube.
-Once the amount is low enough, they’ll remove the tube.
+Once the amount is low enough, they will remove the tube.
 This usually happens a few days after surgery, but you may still have the drainage tube when you’re discharged from the hospital.
 Your healthcare team will tell you what to expect.

 Showering